-Sometimes when I head out into my garden I am overwhelmed at the amount of trimming I need to do.
+Electric garden shredders have come to make my gardening experience much more enjoyable.
+Sometimes when I head out into my garden I am overwhelmed at the amount of trimming I need to do, and then I remember my electric chipper.
 There’s typically branches and leaves that need to be trimmed every weekend, and after a long day of trimming I find myself stuck with a huge pile in my garden waste bin; and have the time it won’t even close.
 It’s not a ton of work, but it’s really made me consider an electric garden shredder.

 So, are electric garden shredders any good?
 To put it simply, yes.
 Electric garden shredders quickly and easily turn your garden materials into nutrient-rich mulch and compost that helps grow your plants.
 This is a tool any avid gardener should have.

-Of course you don’t want to just run out the door and buy an electric garden shredder because they have known benefits.
-If you’re not sure about what mulch and compost is, then you wouldn’t be making an informed decision.
+Of course, you don’t want to just run out the door and buy an electric chipper because they have known benefits.
+If you’re not sure about what mulch and compost are, then you wouldn’t be making an informed decision.
 And if you don’t know about the different types of garden shredders available to you, you may end up picking a model that doesn’t fit your garden size or needs.

 The Benefits of an Electric Garden Shredder

-The best gardeners will tell you how great electric garden shredders are.
+The best gardeners will tell you how great these products are.
 They cut your gardening routine time in half, and they can help add plenty of nutrients to your garden in a flash.
 So what specifically can these handy gadgets do?

 - Helps the environment.
 Not only that, but you will be actively helping the environment with your smaller shreds of garden clippings- and that’s something I think we can all agree is a positive thing.

 - Make your own compost and mulch.
-Perhaps two of the most important reasons you would want an electric garden shredder is the fact that you can make compost and mulch with ease.
+Perhaps two of the most important reasons you would want this product is the fact that you can make compost and mulch with ease.
 This is perfect for those who know how dreadful it can be to make your own supply, or if you’re first starting out and want it to be a rather simple project.

 Compost and mulch?
 What’s that?
-If you’re unsure about what compost and mulch is, you might find the electric garden shredder unnecessary.
-Learning the importance of compost and mulch can take you from a typical, store-bought garden, to a garden that’s nutrient dense and overflowing with happy healthy plants.
+If you’re unsure about what compost and mulch are, you might find the electric garden shredder unnecessary.
+Learning the importance of compost and mulch can take you from a typical, store-bought garden, to a garden that’s nutrient-dense and overflowing with happy healthy plants.

 It’s not all sunshine and rainbows when it comes to electric garden shredders.
-Even these handy tools have their disadvantages to them.
+Even these handy tools have their disadvantages.

 - Power cords.
-Probably the biggest issue with an electric garden shredder is they need to be plugged in in in order to work.
+Probably the biggest issue with this item is they need to be plugged in in in order to work.
 What does that mean for the gardener?
 Less working space!
 Which is highly unfortunate.
 Another reason to hate power cords?
 They post a tripping hazard, and that could potentially cause some serious damage if you land incorrectly.